ericniebler/stl2/review/201808 Batavia review.md

 AM: Could we use an existing function that does the same thing as [the code sequence in p12]?
 [Yes, use `ranges::next`]

 AM,CC: To para 13, add "...dispatching to the overload *in namespace `ranges`* that takes...". [fixed]

+CC: We need Annex C wording for para 14, because this is a breaking change.